-Home & Garden Garden 5 Fall Projects for the Lazivore Gardener By Sami Grover Writer The University of Hull University of Copenhagen Sami Grover is a writer and self-described “environmental do-gooder,” now advising community organizations. our editorial process Twitter Twitter Sami Grover Updated October 11, 2018 CC BY 2.0.
-Sami Grover Share Twitter Pinterest Email Home & Garden Planting Guides Indoor Gardening Urban Farms Insects I've written before about my lazivore gardening tendencies, preferring to take it easy on myself and prioritize easy, labor saving crops and techniques over maximizing yields at all costs.
-As the summer winds down, those of us who like gardening, but don't like working too hard at it, might be tempted to kick back and forget about weeding and planting until the Spring rolls around again.
+Home & Garden Garden 5 Fall Projects for the Lazivore Gardener Fall is the perfect time to roll up your sleeves and get some work done.
+By Sami Grover Sami Grover Twitter Writer University of Hull University of Copenhagen Sami Grover is a writer and self-described “environmental do-gooder,” now advising community organizations.
+Learn about our editorial process Updated August 31, 2020 thethomsn / Getty Images Share Twitter Pinterest Email Home & Garden Planting Guides Indoor Gardening Urban Farms Insects I've written before about my lazivore gardening tendencies, preferring to take it easy on myself and prioritize easy, labor-saving crops and techniques over maximizing yields at all costs.
+As the summer winds down, those of us who like gardening, but don't like working too hard at it, might be tempted to kick back and forget about weeding and planting until the spring rolls around again.
 That, however, may be a mistake.
 The fact is that the fall is, in many ways, the perfect time to roll your sleeves up and get some actual work done.
 Here are some projects to get you started – and don't worry, you're unlikely to break a sweat doing any of them.
-Plant a fall garden Flickr/CC BY 2.0 If you live in a region where the summers get hot and humid, summer gardening – while productive – can be a real pain in the ass.
+Plant a Fall Garden If you live in a region where the summers get hot and humid, summer gardening – while productive – can be a real pain in the neck.
 From the constant watering and weeding to fighting off pests and humidity-related diseases, there's just so much to do that it can be hard to keep up.
 (Honestly, I kind of just give up by August and reap whatever I can without worrying too much.)
-Fall gardens and over wintered crops, however, can be a breeze by contrast.
+Fall gardens and overwintered crops, however, can be a breeze by contrast.
 From garlic to kale, many of the crops we grow in the cooler season are, by their very nature, hardier and less in need of TLC.
 The fact we tend to actually get some rain as the days get shorter too is also a big weight off the lazy gardener's mind.
 Check out Colleen's guide on what to plant in a fall garden for more specific inspiration.
-Mulch everything Sami Grover/CC BY 2.0 It sometimes seems like every gardening post I write ends up evangelizing about mulch.
-The fact is that there can be few gardening techniques that are more important, or less labor intensive.
+Mulch Everything Sami Grover It sometimes seems like every gardening post I write ends up evangelizing about mulch.
+The fact is that there can be few gardening techniques that are more important, or less labor-intensive.
 Whether or not you are planning to plant for the winter months, be sure to put everything to bed properly under a layer of biodegradable something-or-other.
-You've spent way too many valuable person hours shoveling compost onto these beds to let it was away in a winter shower.
-Plant perennials Tom Gill/CC BY-NC-ND 3.0 Edible perennials are another of these themes that seem to run through most of my lazivore musings.
-From what I've learned from my more committed and knowledgable gardening comrades at Bountiful Backyards here in NC, Fall is the perfect time to plant perennials like fruit trees and bushes.
+You've spent way too many valuable person-hours shoveling compost onto these beds to let it was away in a winter shower.
+Plant Perennials Tom Gill Edible perennials are another of these themes that seem to run through most of my lazivore musings.
+From what I've learned from my gardening comrades at Bountiful Backyards here in NC, Fall is the perfect time to plant perennials like fruit trees and bushes.
 The cooler temperatures and plentiful rain mean there's plenty of time for the plants to get settled in before the hot, dry days of summer roll around again.
 And besides, it's much more pleasant digging a hole when it's not a hundred degrees outside.
-Start a no-dig garden bed Many old school gardeners I've met seem to scoff at the notion of a no-dig garden bed.
+Start a No-Dig Garden Bed Many old-school gardeners I've met seem to scoff at the notion of a no-dig garden bed.
 Digging is, it seems, a right of passage you have to go through to "deserve" the bounty from your garden.
 Needless to say, that's always sounded like pious nonsense to me.
 A no-dig garden bed, created from some cardboard layered over your lawn, smothered with compost, unrotted manure, or whatever organic matter you have lying around, and topped with a healthy dose of mulch, is just about as easy as it gets when it comes to starting a garden.
-Do that now, and by Spring time you should be well positioned to start planting straight into the soft, friable earth you've just worked so hard to create.
+Do that now, and by springtime, you should be well-positioned to start planting straight into the soft, friable earth you've just worked so hard to create.
 (Actually, you can even plant some of your fall garden crops right through the cardboard into the earth right now if you are feeling industrious.)
-Read a good book Sami Grover/CC BY 2.0 The onset of fall and then winter is, of course, also a great time for one of my favorite lazivore gardening activities – curling up on the couch and reading about all the hard work that other gardeners do.
-If you're specifically looking for more guidance on low work, high efficiency gardening however, check out some permaculture books like Patrick Whitefield's Earth Care Manual, or read up on Mel Bartholomew's Square Foot Gardening techniques.
-And if the idea of even reading a book sounds like too much hard work, you could always get hold of a dirty movie or two on DVD instead.
+Read a Good Book Sami Grover The onset of fall and then winter is, of course, also a great time for one of my favorite lazivore gardening activities – curling up on the couch and reading about all the hard work that other gardeners do.
+If you're specifically looking for more guidance on low work, high-efficiency gardening however, check out some permaculture books like Patrick Whitefield's Earth Care Manual, or read up on Mel Bartholomew's Square Foot Gardening techniques.
+And if the idea of even reading a book sounds like too much hard work, you could always watch a dirty movie (as in, soil and gardening) instead.